denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 conveys ink into its shallow conduit.

 Screens are meant to open a window onto the unfamiliar physicalities of electromagnetic inscription.
-For example, they obviate the need for multiple typings or printouts.
+They obviate the need for multiple typings or printouts.
 Projected image should, in theory, correspond to its originating keystroke.
 The gap separating inputs and outputs appears to close.
 Crucially, the accord between archived inscription and its image cannot be guaranteed.
 The interval persists in practice and is actively contested.
 Deep and shallow inscriptions entwine.
 Laminate text seems weightless and ephemeral at some layers of the composite, allowing for rapid remediation.
 At other layers its affordances are determined by its physics; at still other layers they are carefully constructed to resist movement or interpretation.
-Alienated from the base particulates of the word, we lose some of our basic interpretive capacities to interrogate embedded power structures.[^67]
+Alienated from the base particulates of the word, we lose some of our basic interpretive capacities to interrogate embedded power structures.[^67] The history of digital text is one of its gradual disappearance and the rise of a simulation.

 ## Bibliography